 In addition, Higgins was very liberal with money, ensuring that only ‘well-selected wines, [… were] lavishly dispensed among his guests’ and never dealing in credit.
 He was also a great entertainer, often heard singing comic songs and recounting humorous stories; a man of surface, not depths and the town was taken in by him:

 he cares no more for money than for water; he spends like a prince,… I don’t know who his family are, but he seals with a coat of arms, which may tell you if you want to know

-It is only ‘the Barford this bird of ill-omen was a Miss Pratt’ who is not taken in by Higgins.
-Very quickly, the new resident at the White House becomes an integral part of the Barford hierarchy, mixing in their social milieu and audaciously stealing jewellery from Lady Egerton of Tatton, while availing himself of their hospitality.
+Very quickly Higgins, the new resident at the White House, becomes an integral part of the Barford hierarchy, mixing in their social milieu and audaciously stealing jewellery from Lady Egerton of Tatton while availing himself of their hospitality.
+It is only the Barford ‘bird of ill-omen’, a Miss Prat, who is not taken in by Higgins.